sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 Rule for reducing a fraction of the *bhâgâpavâha* class (i.e., a whole number minus a fraction, or a fraction minus a fraction thereof):

-    40. In the *bhâgâpavâha* class, the numerator of the fraction should be subtracted from the whole number multiplied by the denominator (of the fraction); or having multiplied the upper denominator by the lower denominator, the upper numerator should be multiplied by the lower denominator as diminished by the lower [numerator.](# "Cf. BrSpSi, xii.
-9(ii) ; GSS, iii.
+    40. In the *bhâgâpavâha* class, the numerator of the fraction should be subtracted from the whole number multiplied by the denominator (of the fraction); or having multiplied the upper denominator by the lower denominator, the upper numerator should be multiplied by the lower denominator as diminished by the lower numerator.[^480] ; GSS, iii.
 126; MSi, xv.
 11(ii)-12; GT, p.
 37, lines 2-5; L (ASS), p.
 32, vs. 34 ; GK, I, p.
 9, vs. 27.")

+[^480]: "Cf. BrSpSi, xii.
+9(ii

 That is to say,

 (i) a-b = a-b

-(ii) a/b-c/d of a/b(which was written in the Hindu [way as](# "Actually, it was writtten as  a       a  b   or   b  c+      c  d       d the fractions being written without the separating line, and + or (")
+(ii) a/b-c/d of a/b(which was written in the Hindu way as[^481]

+[^481]: "Actually, it was writtten as  a       a  b   or   b  c+      c  d       d the fractions being written without the separating line, and + or ("

      Ex.
 20. Say the amount, when 1 -½ ,5- ¼, and 8 - 1/3are added together.